California man detained, given citation for eating sandwich on BART train platform

 A California man was detained by transit police for eating a breakfast sandwich on a train platform last week — a violation of state law that ended with the man being handcuffed and given a citation.

 Steve Foster, 31, was on a Bay Area Rapid Transit platform near Contra Costa Center, heading to work around 8 a.m. on Nov.
-4, when the transit officer, identified as D. McCormick in videos posted online, stopped him, telling him he wss breaking the law.
+4, when the transit officer, identified as D. McCormick in videos posted online, stopped him, telling him he was breaking the law.

 BART SUPERVISOR HAILED A HERO AFTER PULLING MAN FROM ONCOMING TRAIN AT STATION